bohanzhu/test_doc/README.md

 #### To Install Locally

-To enable GPU accleration for training and evaluation, it's recommened to run the code in Ubuntu 16.04.6 LTS OS or Windows OS environment
+It's recommened to run the code in **Ubuntu 16.04.6 LTS OS or Windows OS environment**.
+Make sure you have **tensorflow-gpu and CUDA tookit** installed to enable GPU accleration.
+Installation for tensorflow-gpu is not covered in this document.

-Run the script to see python version.
+* Run the script to see python version.
 Make sure python is installed properly.

 ```
 python -V